thoughtspot/cs_tools/docs/cs-tools/scriptability/README.md

     - Allow new and updated content to be shared with groups during import.
     - Allow tags to be applied to new and updated content during import.

+!!! tldr ":octicons-tag-16: v1.4.0 &nbsp; &nbsp; :material-calendar-text: 2022-09-01"
+    === ":hammer_and_wrench: &nbsp; Added"
+    - Download tables and connections.
+    - Upload tables
+    - Multiple bug fixes

+!!! tldr ":octicons-tag-16: v1.4.1 &nbsp; &nbsp; :material-calendar-text: 2022-09-12"
+    === ":hammer_and_wrench: &nbsp; Bug fixes"
+    - Fixed an error that would stop download if SQL views were used in earlier versions of ThoughtSpot.
+A message will be displayed, but the export will continue.
+    - Fixed an error where worksheets weren't downloaded when exporting based on a filters, such as tags or owner.

 ---

 [keep-a-changelog]: https://keepachangelog.com/en/1.0.0/